 It has retro dials on top for shutter speed and exposure compensation.

-Aperture is handled old-school, with an aperture ring on the lens.
+Aperture is handled in an old-school way, with an aperture ring on the lens.

-The buttons on the back are very similar to ones that appear on other Fujifilm cameras.
+The buttons on the back are very similar to those that appear on other Fujifilm cameras.
 They get the job done without fuss.

 Fujifilm X-Mount Lenses